Wetinee/DuoSub/readme.md

 ### DuoSub
-A chrome extension for downloading dual subtitles in one file
+A chrome extension for downloading dual subtitles in one vtt file

 ![alt text](image.png)